openshift-pipelines/tektoncd-catalog/README.md

           value:
             prefix: $(params.IMAGE_PREFIX)
 ```
-Note: Add either a secret or update the service account with the git credentials

-Also for this example we have used a PersistentVolumeClaim as follows:
+For this example we have used a PersistentVolumeClaim as follows:

 ```yaml
 ---